Find out further information of the Harrogate and Knaresborough congestion measures.

-No. The two Packages being consulted on are indicative, not set, and you are not being asked to make a choice between the two.
-The purpose of this engagement is to find out what your opinions are on the individual interventions, rather than the Packages as a whole.
+No. The two Packages that were consulted on are indicative, not set, and you were not being asked to make a choice between the two.
+The purpose of this engagement was to find out what your opinions are on the individual interventions, rather than the Packages as a whole.

 While the Packages are indicative it is important to note that the interventions that are only in one Package or the other have been grouped together purposefully; this is because they either complement each other or, in some cases, rely on each other to be successfully delivered.